 Shark attacks are very rare worldwide in general.
-In Cancun there have only been a few recorded incidents, none of which were fatal.
+There have only been a few recorded incidents of attacks by sharks in Cancun, none of which were fatal.
 In fact, the country with the highest incidence of shark attacks is the good old USA.
 Source

-Further statistics from SurfersToday below (at the time of writing) shows Florida being the number one hotpot for shark attacks in the World.
+Further statistics from SurfersToday below (at the time of writing) show Florida being the number one hotspot for shark attacks in the World.
 Florida has had 848 incidents.
 California comes in 5th with 124, South Carolina 7th with 105, North Carolina 9th with 67, and Texas 16th with 44.

 Mexico (the whole country, not just Cancun) scores a lowly 18th registering only 40 attacks over the same 450 year time period.

 The fact is you are thirty times more likely to be attacked by a shark in the US than you are in Cancun!

 However, it’s quite understandable to be fearful of sharks in Cancun.
 Particularly with movies such as Jaws and the occasional shock and awe headline that some newspapers like to run with.